Playing Tennis at the DFW Hilton Lakes

-In his spare time, Mr. Armstrong lectures on math and programming topics and contributes to the open-source community as a member of the Degrafa Team.
+In his spare time, Mr. Armstrong lectures on math and programming topics and contributes to the open-source community through GitHub.

 How much math have you been able to directly apply to programming?
 I’m curious because I’m currently getting my degree in Computer Science and a minor in Mathematics, and I’m trying to take courses that I could apply – either directly or indirectly – to computer science.
 I’m in Linear Algebra right now and it definitely has uses for graphical programming, but are there other courses that you recommend?